 - What order will result in a final output of 131,065 when the first input is 64?

 There was another activity - a scavenger hunt of sorts to use when identifying key vocabulary for relations and functions.
-The instructions are here ... and the document has links to the materials needed.
+The document linked above has links to the materials needed.
 The gist of the ideas is that there are 10 relations/functions posted around the room in various formats.
 The class is in teams.
 Each team receives a clue (there are four different sets of clues).
 As a team decides on the answer to a given clue, they return to the teacher to defend their answer and if successful to receive the next clue.
 In the end there is one function that is the "treasure."